KernFerm/BubsGameHub/README.md

 2. A window will open with a dropdown menu.
 Select the game you want to download or play.
 3. If you select 'Repo PingPong', 'Repo Snake', or 'Repo Tetris', you will be taken to the corresponding GitHub page.
 Click on the green 'Code' button in the upper right corner of the page, then click 'Download ZIP'.
 Extract the zip file to play the game.
 4. If you select 'Tetris.exe' or one of the backup links, the `tetris.exe` file will be downloaded.
 You may get a warning from your browser or Windows Defender because the file is not digitally signed.
 If this happens, click 'Continue Download' or 'More Info' and then 'Run Anyway'.

+## HOW TO PLAY TETRIS.EXE
+ (AFTER DOWNLOAD , Double Click The `fnbubbles420 github game hub application` use the `Arrow Keys Left Right Down & Up To Change Rotation Of The Blocks`
+                   `SpaceBar To Bring The Blocks Down Faster`

 ## Requirements